ludwig-ai/ludwig-docs/docs/configuration/features/set_features.md

 ## Set Output Features and Decoders

 Set features can be used when multi-label classification needs to be performed.
-There is only one decoder available for set features and it is a (potentially empty) stack of fully connected layers, followed by a projection into a vector of size of the number of available classes, followed by a sigmoid.
+There is only one decoder available for set features: a (potentially empty) stack of fully connected layers, followed by a projection into a vector of size of the number of available classes, followed by a sigmoid.

 ```
 +--------------+   +---------+   +-----------+